cionescu/Trellnix/README.md

 # Trellnix

-> Trello built with Pheonix and React
+> Trello built with Phoenix and React

 To start your Phoenix app: